pendo-io/pendo-mobile-sdk/android/pnddocs/flutter-android.md

 >- JAVA version `11` or higher
 >- minSdkVersion `21` or higher
 >- compileSDKVersion `33` or higher
+>Supported Navigation Libraries:
+>- GoRouter 13.0 or higher
+>- AutoRoute 7.0 or higher

 ## Step 1.
 Install Pendo SDK